 The Oxford Shoulder Score

-The Oxford Shoulder Score (OSS);
+The American Shoulder and Elbow Surgeons Questionnaire (ASES)

 The Simple Shoulder Test (SST);

 The Short Form (36) Health Survey (SF-36), and

 The Shoulder Activity Scale (SAS).

 Functional Patient Assessment

 Patients’ bilateral AROM will be measured in all planes (abduction, flexion, internal and external rotation) using a fluid inclinometer at 3-, 6- and 12 months post-surgery.
 AROM will be measured within the patients’ pain tolerance to minimize any risk of injury or discomfort.
 The Constant Score will also be evaluated, which is a shoulder-specific tool using a combination of subjective and objective components to assess shoulder function.
 The maximum score of 100 points consists of 35 points based on subjective assessments of pain and activities of daily living and 65 points based on examiner-derived measurements of shoulder strength and ROM.
 The higher the score, the higher is the quality of function.
 Strength in abduction will be measured via a strain gauge with the patient in a standing position with the arm in the scapular plane and 90° of elevation, with the hand and forearm pronated.
 The measurement should be pain-free and the highest value out of three is used.